ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 ####SDSLabs

 SDSLabs is perhaps one of the most iconic groups of IITR.
-It’s initiation in 2010 acted as a symbol of hope for the geek community who were tired of being branded as uncool nerds and banished from the happening places in the campus.
+Its initiation in 2010 acted as a symbol of hope for the geek community who were tired of being branded as uncool nerds and banished from the happening places in the campus.
 SDSLabs is the group that manages SDS, an open for all hobbies club section.
-SDS also includes various other sub-section like Mobile Developement Group, Linux User Group and PAG. _There’s however a dispute over the origin of SDSLabs.
+SDS also includes various other sub-sections like Mobile Developement Group, Linux User Group and PAG. _There’s however a dispute over the origin of SDSLabs.
 Some say it that it was established the same time as that of AT&T’s Bell Labs and helped in the development of Unix.
 We don’t believe them, as after all, Unix was made by God